xnau/pardibee/readme.txt

 == Changelog ==

 = 2.5.7 =
+* new setting to suppress uploads directory warning if not needed
 * fixed occasional save bug in admin edit_participant
 * fixed record link in images in the admin list
 * "target" attribute now allowed on dynamic fields that are links